- Charles Atwood Professorship

 He is the author of numerous articles and book chapters on these and other topics in applied psychology, management, measurement, and statistics.

-During his early career at Tulane, he was asked to assist with the HAMMER (Hazardous Materials Management and Emergency Response) project, a joint effort in which Tulane and Xavier University worked to clean up nuclear waste after the Cold War.
+During his early career at Tulane, he was asked to assist with the HAMMER (Hazardous Materials Management and Emergency Response) project, a joint effort between Tulane University and the U.S. Department of Energy to evaluate worker safety training for the tens of thousands of workers involved in nuclear waste cleanup after the Cold War.
 Professor Burke appreciates that Tulane continues to support his multidisciplinary research programs, and he also enjoys the rewarding opportunities to work with doctoral students in the Latin America Ph.D. program, where he frequently connects with faculty at Latin American universities.

 Professor Burke teaches the EMBA course Performance Management, as well as the MBA elective course, Organizational Research and Analytics, and the undergraduate core course, Organizational Behavior.
 He strives to engage students in experiential learning that takes them from basic levels of understanding to professional mastery of concepts, and he often keeps in touch with students as they begin their careers.